Keyboard shortcuts

 use google_cloud_speech_v2 as speech;

-Let's assume our application has a function that uses the Speech client to make an RPC, and process the response from the server.
+Assume the application has a function that uses the Speech client to make an RPC, and process the response from the server.

 // An example application function.